inverseproblem/PestoSeis/JOSSpaper/paper.md

-Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue.
+Figure \ref{ttimes_and_rays} shows an example from the field of medical imaging with computed traveltimes, bent ray paths, and straight ray paths through a speed-of-sound model mimicking human breast tissue (e.g. [@medicalUS]).
 The computed traveltimes can then be used to set up a tomographic inverse problem which may, for instance, be solved with a simple linear inversion under Gaussian assumptions (least squares approach).